jensb/digikam-select/README.md

 # digikam-select

-Digikam is a great DAM (Digital Asset Management) application and a decent image editor.
+Digikam is a great DAM (Digital Asset Management) application and image editor.
-This script tries to add some non-gui (= cron capable) batch export features to Digikam.
+This script adds some non-gui (= cron capable) batch export features to Digikam.

 ## Requirements